Run with comfort knowing safety and all precautions are taken seriously and monitored prior to and throughout the

 - Medical remains in place on the course.

 Extremely dangerous conditions; event cancelled, participation stopped – runners/walkers should stop, seek shelter and follow instructions from race staff, volunteers and public safety officials.

-Medical personnel will be present at many of the aid stations located throughout the Life Time Miami Marathon & Half Marathon presented by cbdMD course.
+Medical personnel will be present at many of the aid stations located throughout the Life Time Miami Marathon & Half Marathon course.
 The central medical station will be situated at Bayfront Park near the finish line area.
 This central aid station is in constant communication with the various support teams located throughout the marathon and half marathon course.

 Bib Number Form